SpellholdStudios/StuffofTheMagi/README.md

 #### Copyrights Information

-###### the Stuff of the Magi is not developed, supported, or endorsed by BioWare&trade; or Interplay/BlackIsle, Overhaul, Beamdog or the Wizards of the Coast.
+###### The Stuff of the Magi is not developed, supported, or endorsed by BioWare&trade; or Interplay/BlackIsle, Overhaul, Beamdog or the Wizards of the Coast.
 It was developed by Victor Straffe, based on material from the game Baldur's Gate II and its expansion.
 ###### All mod content is &copy;Victor Straffe and Rastamage.
 ###### Baldur's Gate II: Shadows of Amn and Baldur's Gate II: Throne of Bhaal &copy; TSR, Inc. The BioWare Infinity Engine is &copy; BioWare Corp.
 All other trademarks and copyrights are property of their respective owners.